ihh/bracery/README.md

 bracery '[hello|hi] [world|planet]!'
 ~~~~

-You can run it in client/server mode (NB this is a very light implementation, mostly just a toy example to demonstrate networked symbol resolution):
+You can run it in client/server mode (NB this is a very light implementation, mostly just a toy example to demonstrate networked symbol expansion):

 ~~~~
 bracery -d examples/travel.json -S 8000 &